-Drain flies are not harmful to other living beings in general.
-In fact, they are probably the most harmless of all the different fly species on the world.
-They are just annoying in large numbers.
-After all, no one wants to see these nuisances on their walls and in bathrooms.
+Besides that, drain flies don’t carry any diseases so they can’t infest other living beings directly.
+They are also annoying in large numbers.
+After all, no one wants to see these nuisances on their walls and in their bathroom.

-The drain fly eggs and larvae are also completely harmless.
+Drain fly eggs and larvae are also very dirty.
 It is disgusting when those drain worms appear in the shower around the drain.
 However, all they are looking for is some more fermenting matter and bacteria to consume.

 Are Drain Flies Harmful to Humans?

 First off, drain flies can’t bite or sting you.
 In fact, they are not good at flying either.
 They basically just jump around with the help of their wings.
-Therefore, you are not really going to see them pestering people in the house.
+Therefore, you are not really going to see them pestering anyone in the house.
+However, they touch a lot of things in the house and spread harmful bacteria.

 They will mostly rest on the walls, walk in and out of drains and explore the area around them.
-They are not known to transmit any diseases or parasites either.
-It is understandable that running into some drain flies makes people in the household worry.
+They are not known to transmit any diseases or parasites.
+It is understandable that running into some drain flies makes you worry because it means that you can collect all those harmful bacteria anywhere in the house.

 - Related: Why drain flies keep coming back

-After all, there are countless fly species that can bite you, sting you and thus transmit lots of different diseases.
+There are countless fly species that can bite you, sting you and thus transmit lots of different diseases.
 Drain flies are an exception to this rule.
-The only way they can affect you is if you have bronchial asthma.
+It is also important to be aware of the fact that drain flies can bring out strong symptoms in those who have bronchial asthma.

 Can Drain Flies Infest Humans?